 We are asking you to come along on the journey of exploring UNITY and bringing together inspiring art from across this great country.

-We are looking for individuals and organizations to sponsor prizes, promote N3XT, and facilitate a national tour.
+We are looking for individuals and organizations to sponsor prize awards and promote N3XT through in-kind support.

 This is an opportunity to be part of Canada’s next great national art adventure.

 As Chair of the N3XT committee, I am personally dedicated to making N3XT a significant cultural event in Canada, and to gathering together a thrilling exhibition of challenging and meaningful work.

 Canada is the best country.
 There really is no other place like it–I feel it the minute I arrive.
 It's just something wonderful.